ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 For the modeling process, I chose multiple models, testing them with different vectorizer and in different stages of data cleaning.
 For the baseline models, I ran Logistic Regression, Random Forest, Naive Bayes, and Support Vector Machine.

 I tried the vanilla models with the datasets vectorized with CountVectorizer, TF-IDF.
 I also tried these models with and without lemmatization.
-I did not include other features such as name of the hotel or location because the main objective is train a model using the reviews only.
+I did not include other features such as the name of the hotel or location because the main objective is to train a model using the reviews only.

 ## Results